October 30, 2018 / About Us / Educational

 About Halstead

 Halstead is one of North America's leading distributors of quality jewelry supplies.
-The firm is celebrating its 46th anniversary this year.
 Halstead specializes in wholesale findings, chain, and metals for jewelry artists.

 References: